jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ### V. Add a second map

 To add a second map to your page.
-You have to add a div to the structure of your page, use CSS to make sure the map has some height, inilize the second map, create another pop-up and marker, and disable the interactivity for the second map as well.
+You have to add a div to the structure of your page, use CSS to make sure the map has some height, initialize the second map, create another pop-up and marker, and disable the interactivity for the second map as well.
 We will use `map2` for both the div ID and the map object variable name.

 Below the `<HR>`, add another heading and div:
 ```html